Are You Listening? (album)

-Are You Listening? is Dolores O'Riordan's debut solo album.
+Are You Listening? is the debut solo studio album by Irish musician Dolores O'Riordan.
 It was released on 4 May 2007 in Ireland, 7 May 2007 in Europe and 15 May 2007 in North America.
 The first single, "Ordinary Day", was released in late April.
 The "Ordinary Day" video was shot in the city of Prague.
 The second single was "When We Were Young".
-O'Riordan embarked on the Are You Listening Tour May 2007.
+O'Riordan embarked on the Are You Listening?
+Tour in May 2007.

 Production and development

 After the release of the band's compilation album Stars: The Best of 1992–2002, O'Riordan told her band mates that she had decided to take a break to go on a journey of discovery.
 She wanted to find out "who [she] was without The Cranberries".
 On a personal mission to "experience real life" and "some grounding" due to feeling under pressure, O'Riordan took four years to write new songs as a hobby, as well as spend time with her family.
 She wrote 32 songs and chose 12 for the album.

 O'Riordan started composing the songs at home on the piano, and brought a programmer to the house to work on ProTools.
 Once she had a few songs that had reached this stage of development, she went to a bigger studio to work with other musicians.
 Dolores emphasized the relaxed and freeing way of creating the record, stating that she "didn't rush it" and that "there was no structure on how it would be written".
 She experienced it as a contrast to her work with The Cranberries.

 At the time, O'Riordan called Are You Listening? her most personal work yet.
 The Cranberries would reunite in 2009 and disbanded in 2019, following O'Riordan's death in 2018.